sdesabbata/r-for-geographic-data-science/docs/203-comparing-data.md

 </center>

-## Exercise 314.1
+## Exercise 203.1

+Create a new RMarkdown document, and add the code necessary to oad the `2011_OAC_Raw_uVariables_Leicester.csv` dataset.

-**Question 314.1.1:** Load the `2011_OAC_Raw_uVariables_Leicester.csv` dataset.
-Check whether the values of mean age (`u020`) are normally distributed, and whether they can be transformed to a normally distributed set using logarithmic or inverse hyperbolic sine functions.
+**Question 203.1.1:** Check whether the values of mean age (`u020`) are normally distributed, and whether they can be transformed to a normally distributed set using logarithmic or inverse hyperbolic sine functions.

-**Question 314.1.2:** Check whether the values of mean age (`u020`) are normally distributed when looking at the different 2011OAC supergroups separately.
+**Question 203.1.2:** Check whether the values of mean age (`u020`) are normally distributed when looking at the different 2011OAC supergroups separately.
 Check whether they can be transformed to a normally distributed set using logarithmic or inverse hyperbolic sine functions.

-**Question 314.1.3:** Is the distribution of mean age (`u020`) different in different 2011OAC supergroups in Leicester?
+**Question 203.1.3:** Is the distribution of mean age (`u020`) different in different 2011OAC supergroups in Leicester?

 ## Correlation